 Golden Cocker Retriever is the beautiful mix of a Cocker Spaniel and a Golden Retriever.
 They are lively, caring, playful, and intelligent.
-This is a low-maintenance dog, although relatively energetic, but they are also easy to train and monitor.
+Although relatively energetic, this is a low-maintenance dog, and they are also easy to train and monitor.
 As a hybrid breed, the Golden Cocker Retriever will inherit certain aspects from the parent breeds of the Cocker Spaniel and the Golden Retriever.
 As with all crossbreeds, it is impossible to say that the hybrid will always be a single type of dog.
 It may resemble one of the parent breeds more than the other at times; there is never a 50/50 split.

 The Golden Retriever

-The Golden Retriever is not considered a purebred dog because it lacks consistent characteristics.
-They are generally friendly, active, child-friendly dogs that need regular exercise; although they are not exceptionally energetic, they do need regular attention and exercise.
+The Golden Retriever is not considered a purebred dog because he lacks consistent characteristics.
+They are generally friendly, active, child-friendly dogs that need regular exercise; although they are not exceptionally energetic, they do require regular attention and exercise.

 They are exceptionally intelligent dogs; approximately 70% of guide dogs in the United States and Canada are Golden Retrievers.
-They are also considered one of the best dog breeds when it comes to competitive agility and obedience.
+They are also considered one of the best dog breeds when he comes to competitive agility and obedience.
 He is a remarkably handsome dog, which tends to come in various shades of medium-length blond hair.
-They need to be groomed from time to time in order to maintain their general upkeep, as they shed quite heavily with the seasons, like most dogs of their coat type.
+They must be groomed from time to time to maintain their general upkeep, as they shed quite heavily with the seasons, like most dogs of their coat type.

 Although he is very intelligent, his friendly nature makes him completely unsuitable for use as a professional security guard dog.
 But he makes an excellent companion for the blind or deaf as a guide dog.

 Initially, they were bred as hunting dogs to retrieve downed birds, hence their name "retriever".
 They have a highly developed sense of smell, which makes them ideal for this particular job.
-They have a natural love for the water, which can get a little troublesome in old age when conditions like arthritis start to affect their limbs.
+In addition, they have a natural love for the water, which can get a little troublesome in old age when conditions like arthritis affect their limbs.
 In youngsters, this is less of a problem as they have a thick coat that repels water to a decent level.

 But overall, these versions have more or less the same characteristics.
-Golden Retrievers make good pets, especially because they are patient and pleasant with children.
+Golden Retrievers make good pets, mainly because they are patient and pleasant with children.

 They are exceptionally intelligent dogs, ranking fourth in the world for trainability, command, and obedience.
 Although he is a very fun-loving dog, he has the patience to sit quietly for many hours, as he would have done while hunting with his masters to retrieve downed birds.

 The Cocker Spaniel is generally considered a cheerful and playful breed of dog.
-Like Golden Retrievers, they were originally bred to be used for hunting, and so they have a relatively high energy level.
-This means that he needs a lot of energy, but not as much as other dogs, such as Pit Bull Terriers.
+Like Golden Retrievers, they were originally bred to be used for hunting, so they have a relatively high energy level.
+This means he needs a lot of energy, but not as much as other dogs, such as Pitbull Terriers.
 They need about 30 minutes a day.
-They are easy to train and friendly dogs that are happy to hang around the house and interact with a family.
+They are easy to train and friendly dogs happy to hang around the house and interact with a family.
 He is a small to medium-sized dog with a good temperament.

 Just like the Golden Retriever, the Cocker Spaniels belong to two types of dogs: British and American Cocker Spaniels.
-Originally bred as a hunting dog, the Cocker Spaniels originated in Spain around the 14th Century.
-While Retrievers were used for this purpose, the Cocker Spaniel was used to sniff poultry and send volleys through the air stunning them so the shooter could aim them.
+Originally bred as a hunting dogs, the Cocker Spaniels originated in Spain around the 14th Century.
+While Retrievers were used for this purpose, the Cocker Spaniel sniffed poultry and sent volleys through the air, stunning them so the shooter could aim them.
 They also used their acute vision and sense of smell to spot dead or injured birds once ashore.
-They also have a soft mouth, which makes them ideal for retrieving said poultry as well.
+They also have a soft mouth, which makes them ideal for retrieving said poultry.

-In the United States, the Cocker Spaniel ranked as the 23rd most popular dog to own, but previously, as early as 1936, it was the most popular dog in the United States.
+In the United States, the Cocker Spaniel ranked as the 23rd most popular dog to own, but as early as 1936, he was the most popular dog in the United States.
 The British Cocker Spaniel is the most successful dog at the UK's most popular dog show, Crufts.
 In the UK, he is the second most popular dog to own.
-Show dogs are bred to conformation standards while working dogs are bred for working ability, which has resulted in a number of physical differences.
+Show dogs are bred to conforming standards, while working dogs are bred for working ability, resulting in several physical differences.
 Working dogs tend to be larger and have flatter heads.
-The fur is also shorter and finer than that of show dogs and has fewer feathers.
+The fur is shorter and finer than show dogs and has fewer feathers.
 The working dog also tends to be more energetic than the show dog.

 Best Products for Golden Cocker Retriever